Michael Laudrup eyes four 'tie-break' games for Swansea

 Manager Michael Laudrup says four of Swansea's next five games are against "tie-break opponents" in their bid to survive in the Premier League.

 The Swans face Fulham, West Ham United, Cardiff City and Stoke after a 19 January clash at Tottenham Hotspur.

-Speaking after his side's 2-0 defeat at Manchester United, he said: "In those games we have to pick up points."
+Speaking after his side's he said: "In those games we have to pick up points."

 However, Ki Sung-Yueng will not return from his Sunderland loan spell to aid 13th placed Swansea.

 The South Korean scored his third goal in eight games in Sunderland's 4-1 at Fulham on Saturday.